Nerve Block, Mental

-• Author: Vito J Rocco, MD, FACEP; Chief Editor: Meda Raghavendra (Raghu), MD more...
+• Author: Irina Fishman, MD; Chief Editor: Meda Raghavendra (Raghu), MD more...

 Overview

-Lacerations of the lower lip and of facial soft tissue in the lower chin require proper anesthesia to ensure adequate cosmetic closure.
-The mental nerve block is a simple technique to supply anesthesia to this area.
+One method of providing anesthesia of the lower lip and skin innervating the chin is the mental nerve block.
+This simple nerve block can provide the analgesia needed for laceration repairs, surgical interventions including tumor resections, and even relief from postherpetic neuralgia.
 The mental nerve is a branch of the inferior alveolar nerve that exits via the mental foramen and divides into 3 branches below the depressor anguli oris muscle.
 One branch supplies the skin of the chin and the other 2 innervate the skin and mucous membrane of the lower lip.
 Note that this nerve block does not provide anesthesia to the teeth or mandibular soft tissue.
-The pain associated with the mental nerve block is significantly less than with other intraoral nerve blocks.[1]
+The pain associated with the mental nerve block is significantly less than with other intraoral nerve blocks.
+[1, 2, 3, 4]

 Indications

-• Lacerations to the soft tissue of the chin that extend from the lip anteriorly to the alveolar process (see side view below) and caudally to the mid body of the mandible (see front view below) Region of anesthesia (side view).
-Region of anesthesia (side view).
-Region of anesthesia (front view).
-Region of anesthesia (front view).
+• Lacerations to the soft tissue of the chin that extends from the lip anteriorly to the alveolar process and caudally to the mid-body of the mandible

 Previous